 The governors operate waiting lists for year groups 7 - 11.
 Where a child is formally refused admission to any year group, parents may request that his/her child's name is placed on the appropriate waiting list.
-Waiting lists will be maintained for six months after the date of application.
+Waiting lists will be maintained for years 8-11 until the end of the academic year and the end of December for Year 7.
 A further in-year application would need to be made in order for a pupil to remain on the waiting list.

-Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
+A child's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
 The waiting list will be reordered in accordance with the oversubscription criteria whenever anyone is added to or leaves the waiting list.